 In addition to these guidelines we choose to avoid all artificial colours and flavours as well as MSG.

 We serve filtered water with lunch.
-On days where a vegetarian lunch is served we serve diluted juice as the vitamin C present boosts iron absorption.
-We also serve other iron rich foods on these days (eg milo, dried fruit or wholemeal breads/cereals).
+On vegetarian meal days we serve other iron rich foods (eg milo, dried fruit or wholemeal breads/cereals).
 We drink milk at snack times.

 We cater for food allergies and intolerances and work together with families to produce an Allergy Management Plan that includes foods to be avoided/included.
 In order to protect those children in our care with anaphylactic food allergies we ask that families send no food with their children to Carinya and that only water be sent in their drink bottles.